Is Bulgaria Safe to Visit Now? A Traveler’s Guide

 Bulgaria has been a target of terrorist attacks in the past, with several incidents occurring in the country.
 In 2012, a bus carrying Israeli tourists was attacked by a suicide bomber in the city of Burgas, resulting in the deaths of six people.
 In 2015, a bomb exploded at the airport in Sofia, injuring several people.

 While the risk of terrorism in Bulgaria is considered low, tourists should still be aware of the threat and take necessary precautions.
 The Bulgarian government has taken steps to improve security measures, including increasing the presence of police and military personnel in public areas.
-(See Also: Is Grenada Safe To Visit?
-Discover The Truth)
+(See Also: Is Washington Dc Safe To Visit?
+Uncovering The Truth)

 To stay safe, tourists should: